10 (actually useful) first date tips: advice from the experts

 When you meet someone online it can be easy to get caught up in a flurry of messages and to develop strong feelings as a result.
 However, before you get too swept away, it’s important to test that spark offline.
 In fact, a study at the University of Florida found that you shouldn’t wait longer than 17 to 23 days before testing your spark in real life; those who stall can end up creating an idealized image of their date in their heads that reality can struggle to live up to.1

-Want advice for writing a succesful online hello?
+Want advice for writing a successful online hello?
 Read our first message article here

 2. What if I get nervous before my first date?